MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 ## Understand Azure region architectures and resilience

 Different Azure regions have different characteristics.
 Two common ways that Azure regions vary involve availability zones and paired regions.
-Also, some regions are operated by sovereign entities in particular countries/regions.
+Also, some regions are operated by sovereign entities in particular countries.
 The *region architecture* refers to how a specific region is designed and the overall regional capabilities that it provides.

 To learn more about how Azure regions work, see [What are Azure regions and availability zones?](/azure/reliability/availability-zones-overview).